noloader/Build-Scripts/README.md

 All artifacts are placed in `/usr/local` by default with runtime paths and dtags set to the proper library location.
 The library location on 32-bit machines is `/usr/local/lib`; while 64-bit systems use `/usr/local/lib` (Debian and derivatives) or `/usr/local/lib64` (Red Hat and derivatives).

 You can override the install locations with `INSTX_PREFIX` and `INSTX_LIBDIR`. `INSTX_PREFIX` is passed as `--prefix` to Autotools projects, and `INSTX_LIBDIR` is passed as `--libdir` to Autotools projects.
-Non-Autotools projects get patched after unpacking (see build-bzip.sh for an example).
+Non-Autotools projects get patched after unpacking (see `build-bzip.sh` for an example).

 The `INSTX_` prefix was chosen to avoid collisions with other shell variables.
-Previously, both the script and OpenSSL used INSTALL_LIBDIR, and OpenSSL installed libraries into into `/usr/local/lib/usr/local/lib/lib`.
+Previously, both the scripts and OpenSSL used `INSTALL_LIBDIR`, and OpenSSL installed libraries into into `/usr/local/lib/usr/local/lib/lib`.

 Examples of running the scripts and changing variables are shown below: